Martine Inn – Pacific Grove Inn, a Special Treat For Racing Fans

 Pool Room - Martine Inn - Pacific Grove

 But the Martine Inn also holds a few surprises.
 Don Martine was a former management consultant.
-He was on the chamber of commerce and the city council in Pacific Grove and work on a beautification bond for the city.
-He was also a founder of the California Bed and Boutique Inns and worked to merge that with the California Hotel & Lodging Association who elected him to their Hall of Fame in 2011.
+He was on the chamber of commerce and the city council in Pacific Grove and worked on a beautification bond for the city.
+He was also a founder of the California Bed and Boutique Inns and worked to merge that with the California Hotel & Lodging Association, which elected him to their Hall of Fame in 2011.

 Martine Inn - Pacific Grove